msu-alglab/essentcell/README.md

 <a name="example"></a>
 ### Example

 Following is an example on how to run the script using **smallest.sorted.csv** as the input file.
+The user must run the EssentCell.py file by going into the folder that the **EssentCell.py** resides in.
+The input files to this script must reside in the same folder as well.

 ```
 python EssentCell.py smallest.sorted.csv 0 2 --verbose -timeout 300